-Figure 2 - Aerial view of the overall development site with the area of the housing development highlighted yellow.
+Figure 2 - Aerial view of the overall development site with the approximate area of the housing development highlighted yellow. (refer to drawing 1628 100 Planning layout)

-Please refer to drawing 1392-201 SEPT for the exact location of the housing layout.
+Please refer to drawing 1628 100 for the exact location of the housing layout.